Microsoft-TrainingKits/HOL-ConnectingApplicationsVNet/HOL.md

 ﻿<a name="handsonlab"></a>
-# Connecting a PaaS application to an IaaS Application with a Virtual Network - for Visual Studio 2012 #
+# Connecting a PaaS application to an IaaS Application with a Virtual Network #

 ---

 <a name="Overview"></a>
 ## Overview ##

 In this lab, you will create a Virtual Machine with SQL Server installed using Windows Azure Management Portal.
 Then you will modify and deploy a sample Web application to a new Cloud Service.
-By the end, you will communicate the Cloud Service and the SQL Server VM through a Virtual Network.
+By the end, you will communicate the Cloud Service and the SQL Server Virtual Machine through a Virtual Network.

 <a name="Objectives"></a>
 ### Objectives ###